babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### Why Now?

 Why not remove it earlier?
-Stage presets have been part of Babel for years, and there were concerns with adding more "complexity" to using Babel.
+The Stage presets have been part of Babel for years, and there were concerns with adding more "complexity" to using Babel.
 A lot of tooling, documentation, articles, and knowledge were around the Stage presets.
 Earlier, we thought it was better to officially maintain the presets since someone else would (and will) inevitably create them.

 We're trying to determine the right level of feedback: if it's only the committee that decides what goes into the language,  it may lead to well-specified features that are not needed, but if the community expects that in-progress, experimental proposals are considered stable or ok to use in production without consequence, then we'll have other issues.
 We all want to move forward and proceed with intention: not rushing, but not being too cautious.
 Babel is the right place to do that experimentation but knowing where the boundaries are is necessary.

 Removing the presets would be considered a "feature" since it means someone would have to make an explicit decision to use each proposal, which is reasonable for any proposal since they all have varying levels of instability, usefulness, and complexity.

 We fully expect some initial [backlash](https://news.ycombinator.com/item?id=11371906) from this, but ultimately feel that removing the Stage presets is a better decision for us all in the long run.
-But removing previous defaults or removing the Stage presets doesn't mean we don't care about ease of use, new users, or documentation.
-We work with what we can to keep the project stable, document what we know, and provide tooling to make things better.
+However, removing previous defaults or removing the Stage presets doesn't mean we don't care about ease of use, new users, or documentation.
+We work with what we can to keep the project stable, provide tooling to make things better, and document what we know.

 ## Migrating